 - Decreasing the likelihood of disease outbreaks

-- Promoting the image of the field officer within the community as someone who cares about the well-being of the animals, rather than someone who fits the old stereotype of the local “dogcatcher”
+- Promoting the image of the field officer within the community as someone who cares about the well-being of the animals, rather than someone who fits the old stereotype of the local “dogcatcher”.

 The key to successfully implementing this program is the field officer’s commitment to returning animals without having to impound them to the shelter.
 Once a stray is safely captured, officers must check for identification, including scanning the animal for a microchip.
 If none is found, officers can then begin canvassing the area to attempt to identify the owner.
 Starting with the person who called in the initial report, officers should be asking residents if they know who owns the animal.
 Postal carriers are especially attuned to dogs in their assigned areas and should be considered a valuable resource to animal control.
 Many owners of lost pets post lost reports on local social media sites and call in reports to the animal control agency.
 Officers should check these sites and their own shelter to see if a report has been filed.
 Some agencies have equipped their officers with fillable “dry-erase” found signs or printers in their trucks to be able to create and post signs on scene.

 The following resources are recommended when setting up and implementing a successful F-RTO program at your organization:

-- Microchip scanners in every vehicle
+- Universal microchip scanners in every vehicle

 - Contact information for microchip registries